hyperledger-labs/splice-wallet-kernel/core/wallet-ui-components/README.md

 ```

 - `iconSrc`: Path to a custom icon displayed in the header.
-- `themeSrc`: Path to an additional CSS file for custom theming.
+- `themeSrc`: Path to an alternative CSS file for custom theming.

 This approach allows you to rapidly compose wallet UIs with a consistent structure and appearance, while still supporting customization as needed.